FaizAhemad/MEAN/README.md

-# A MEAN stack example of flappy news
+# A MEAN stack example